nivasnavghare/Secure-Integration-of-Renewable-Energy-in-DC-Microgrid/FINAL_PROJECT_REPORT.md

 ---

-**Report Generated:** October 28, 2025
+**Report Generated:** November 27, 2025
-**Version:** 1.0
+**Last Updated:** November 27, 2025 (Latest MATLAB simulation runs completed) **Version:** 1.1 (Updated with actual simulation results)
-**Status:** Final Submission
+**Status:** Final Submission with Validated Results

 ---

 *This report represents the culmination of research, development, and validation of an AI/ML-based framework for secure integration of renewable energy in DC microgrids.
-All code, documentation, and results are available in the project repository.*
+All code, documentation, and results are available in the project repository.
+Latest simulation results have been validated on November 27, 2025.*

 **End of Report**